adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 #### Aside: Compression

-You might think that compression could save us here.
-Indeed, compression almost totally wipes out the differences between different encoding libraries:
+You might think that compression could help us here.
+Indeed, compression almost totally wipes out the differences between different encodings:

 ![Compressed Message Sizes in Bytes](./benchmarking_images/compressed_sizes.png)

-This is a valid approach to addressing network latency, however, the browser still needs to decompress and process more bytes.
-I think my end-to-end approach captures this nicely.
+This is very helpful when it comes to addressing network bandwidth concerns, however, the browser still needs to decompress and process more bytes.
+By measuring the end to end latency for deserializing messages, we capture all of this extra time needed for decompression and processing.

 ### Schema vs Schemaless